… by Press TV, Tehran

 “I am a little fed up with this question.
 It is not our problem anymore.
 It is a problem of France’s reputation.
 They have to fulfill all the obligations under the contract,” Russian Foreign Minister Sergei Lavrov said on Friday.

 In line with the contract, France has to deliver to Russia two Mistral-class helicopter carriers it has built for Moscow.

 The first of the two assault ships — which can carry 16 helicopters, four landing crafts, 13 tanks, 450 soldiers and a hospital — was supposed to be delivered in November, according to the original deal signed in 2011.

 Editing: Erica P. Wissinger

-Posted by GPD on December 5, 2014, With 13434 Reads Filed under Europe, Russia.
+Posted by GPD on December 5, 2014, With 13449 Reads Filed under Europe, Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.